wheelnext/pep_xxx_wheel_variants/docs/narratives/build_backends.md

    wheel filename and modify the `METADATA` file to insert the variant content

-Now let's look at a more complicated example: building a NumPy wheel for `psabi=x86-64-v3`.
+Now let's look at a more complicated example: building a NumPy wheel for `x86_64 :: level :: v3`.
 The difference is that NumPy contains SIMD code and custom build flags to control whether and how that code gets included and used.
 The build backend cannot know this, hence the user invoking the build must instruct `meson-python` to only handle step (3) above, and not attempt to do